BjerknesClimateDataCentre/xover/docs/DATA_IMPORT.md

 2. Navigate to /vagrant/d2qc on your server
 3. Activate the python environment:
     `$ source .env_vagrant/bin/activate`
 4. Youll probably need to clean the database in some way.
+To simply remove the reference data before import, use: `$ manage.py clear_refdata`.
+This removes all data sets marked as is_reference.
     To remove ALL DATA, you can use `$  manage.py clear_db -m`.
-This clears all data and initializes the tables
+This clears all data in the database, and initializes the tables.
 5. Now to import the reference data.
 This will take some hours.
 Eg:
     ```
     $ m import_refdata \